tweag/skyscope/README.md

 There are a few different ways to install and run Skyscope.
 Pick whichever suits best.

-_While the repository is private to Tweag, only the [Build and run it from source](#build-and-run-it-from-source-requires-nix) method is supported._
+_While the repository is private to Tweag, the `WORKSPACE` method is not supported._

 <strike>